Our Board Members

 Gwen has considerable knowledge and experience with the not-for-profit sector, bringing valuable expertise to the position of Chair.
 She has double degrees in Education and Psychology and a Post Graduate Diploma in Business.

-I bring to the Board extensive experience, knowledge and skills from my career in the Local and State government sectors of WA, mainly in the corporate and/or financial services areas.
-I am now retired after 11 years at the Shire of Mundaring and 30 years previously in State Government agencies such as Office of Energy, State Treasury, Premier’s Department, Office of Public Sector Standards and Ombudsman’s Office including some time in Ministerial Offices.
+Paul brings to the Board extensive experience, knowledge and skills from my career in the Local and State government sectors of WA, mainly in the corporate and/or financial services areas.
+He is now retired after 11 years at the Shire of Mundaring and 30 years previously in State Government agencies such as Office of Energy, State Treasury, Premier’s Department, Office of Public Sector Standards and Ombudsman’s Office including some time in Ministerial Offices.

-I hold a Bachelor of Business Degree in Accounting and I am a member of other not for profit boards outside of this sector.
+Paul holds a Bachelor of Business Degree in Accounting and he is a member of other not for profit boards outside of this sector.

-Whilst I have limited background in the education and training sector, I am committed to contributing to the community through the use of my strong experience and knowledge in finance, governance, human resources, information technology, information management and strategic planning at both State and Local Government levels which I believes will assist the Board and Centacare to become an even stronger organisation.
+Whilst Paul has a limited background in the education and training sector, he is committed to contributing to the community through the use of his strong experience and knowledge in finance, governance, human resources, information technology, information management and strategic planning at both State and Local Government levels which Paul believes will assist the Board and Centacare to become an even stronger organisation.

 Colin is a finance professional with over 30 years of experience across retail, business, commercial, institutional banking as well as fund management across most of the largest Banks in Australia.